-This is the first in a four-blog series discussing our new Global Health and Development Fund and our approach to grantmaking.
+This is the first in a four-part series discussing our new Global Health & Development Fund and our approach to grant-making.

 To make it easier for our community to leverage the power of co-funding, Founders Pledge is launching a pooled fund focused on Global Health and Development.
-Co-managed by Sam, a Research Advisor, and Stephen, an Applied Researcher, the Fund will help us coordinate member donations and make grants when and where additional funding will have the largest impact.
+The Fund will help us coordinate member donations and make grants when and where additional funding will have the largest impact.
 Members passionate about supporting the highest-impact solutions to the challenges of global poverty will make contributions directly into the Fund, and we will make grants according to where additional funding will have the largest impact.

-We recognise that the field of Global Health and Development is large and complex, and that many other funders, researchers and practitioners are working hard to address the challenges of poverty.
-In the Fund’s first year, we will prioritize collaborating with other organisations to ensure that our Fund fills a unique gap in this varied ecosystem.
+We recognize that the field of global health and development is large and complex, and that many other funders, researchers and practitioners are working hard to address the challenges of poverty.
+In the Fund’s first year, we will prioritize collaborating with other organizations to ensure that our Fund fills a unique gap in this varied ecosystem.
 By communicating frequently and openly with partners including GiveWell, the Open Philanthropy Project and Co-Impact, we aim to identify opportunities for the Founders Pledge community to have an incredible impact.